 The pickup today feature with merchant hosted local storefront full represents only a single merchant’s local storefront information.
-It lets you direct shoppers to your website when they click on your local inventory ads.
+It lets you direct shoppers to your website when they click on an ad or free listing that shows your local product.
 By directing shoppers to your website instead of your Google-hosted local storefront, you can manage and track your shoppers' entire experience.

 This article helps you understand how the feature works and what’s required for your primary feed and website.

 Pickup today with merchant hosted local storefront full surfaces all your purchase options and includes local product information in your existing website.

 Here’s how the process works:

 - A shopper clicks a local inventory ad or free listing with distance annotation plus pickup availability text.

 - Google passes a Google My Business store code where the item is available to the retailer.